Ronit-kukadiya/JS-Password-Generator/README.md

 # JS-Password-Generator
-random password generation using javascript
+in this mini-project i have created randomised password generator using javascript